 - Diaper Bag – Most diaper bags have little handles, but I love being able to sling mine over my shoulder when I’m carrying a hundred other things.
 Once again, we found ours at a thrift store, but I’ve linked to the basic idea I’m talking about.

 - Rocking Chair – I got a rocking chair like this at a garage sale, and it is AMAZING when I pair it with this foot stool.
 The way that it rocks with big swooping up and down motions is very soothing for babies, more so than a gliding rocking chair, which doesn’t really rock so much as just goes back and forth, but is still pretty dang comfortable.
+With my last baby, I found a rocking recliner that was complete luxury and something I wished I had for all of my babies.
+I especially loved how I could tip my head back and take a quick snooze while nursing.

 - Salt Lamp – When you’re up to nurse in the night, it is nice to have a soft glowing light that’s red to help you see what you’re doing.
 The red light ensures that the pupils don’t dilate and is perfect for keeping both mom and baby in a state of semi sleep.